Green-Phys/green-phys.github.io/content/docs/tutorials/DIIS.md

   --diis_start  2 \
   --diis_size  7 \
   --verbose 4 \
-  --mixing_type CDIIS --damping 0.3  \
+  --mixing_type CDIIS --mixing_weight 0.3  \
   --dfintegral_hf_file="$INTS/df_hf_int"  \
   --dfintegral_file="$INTS/df_int" \
   --kernel GPU --cuda_low_gpu_memory true --cuda_low_cpu_memory true >& Si_NEW.txt
 ```
-Here, `--diis_start` defines the iteration at which DIIS will start, `--diis_size` defines the maximum size of the DIIS subspace, `--versbose` determines how verbose the output will be (large values are useful for troubleshooting), `--mixed_type` determines which mixing will be used (`DIIS` for difference residuals and `CDIIS` for commutator residuals), `--damping` is used only for the first few iterations before building the DIIS subspace.
+Here, `--diis_start` defines the iteration at which DIIS will start, `--diis_size` defines the maximum size of the DIIS subspace, `--versbose` determines how verbose the output will be (large values are useful for troubleshooting), `--mixed_type` determines which mixing will be used (`DIIS` for difference residuals and `CDIIS` for commutator residuals), `--mixing_weight` is used only for the first few iterations before building the DIIS subspace.

-CDIIS often converges faster than DIIS with the difference residuals and damping.
-However, if very tight convergence criteria are used, CDIIS commutators may become sensitive to numerical noise (see our [original paper](https://pubs.aip.org/aip/jcp/article/156/9/094101/2840744)), and switching to damping is recommended.
+CDIIS often converges faster than DIIS with the difference residuals and simple mixing.
+However, if very tight convergence criteria are used, CDIIS commutators may become sensitive to numerical noise (see our [original paper](https://pubs.aip.org/aip/jcp/article/156/9/094101/2840744)), and switching to a simple mixing is recommended.

-This is a comparison of different algorithms (Sigma damping, DIIS, CDIIS) with the same settings as above:
+This is a comparison of different algorithms (Sigma mixing, DIIS, CDIIS) with the same settings as above:
 ![Performance of different convergence algorithms for Si](/tutorials/Si_DIIS.png)

 ## Advanced example: BiVO3